nilcaream/water-mole/README.md

 # Disclaimer

-I just realized that this project is also a C++ learning playground for me.
-I am a Java developer and I havn't code C++ for last 13 years.
+This project is also a C++ learning playground for me.
+I am a Java developer and I haven't code C++ since 2007.
 Since then I am doing full time Java and some Javascript.
 The code is not perfect but I don't want to fallback to C as code written as classes is more natural for me.
+Yes, it looks like Java and follows some Java coding conventions.

+This is my first Arduino and in general first electronic / hardware project.